 supporting growth and development and decreasing the incidence of complications

-baby in the decision to breast feed.
-It is important for babies in the
+in the decision to breast feed.
+It is important for babies in the NCIU

-NCIU to have rest time and avoid over-stimulation.
-To ensure the optimal
+to have rest time and avoid over-stimulation.
+To ensure the optimal environment

-explained by your nurse.
-We work together toward the goal of taking your
+by your nurse.
+We work together toward the goal of taking your baby home

-baby home and providing the support you need.
-It is our pleasure to care
+and providing the support you need.
+It is our pleasure to care for you